 In particular, it is important to note here that since the organisations affected use the managed versions of Kubernetes, cloud service providers (CSPs) can improve their services to their customers by identifying and alerting their clients of their exposed and accessible kubelets.
 To prevent this issue from taking place in your cluster, it is important to keep in mind two critical factors for kubelet security settings: authentication and authorisation.

 - Enabling Kubelet authentication.
 According to Kubernetes documentation, requests to the kubelet’s API endpoint (which are not blocked by other authentication methods) are treated as anonymous requests by default.
 It’s important to ensure that you start the kubelets with the <--anonymous-auth=false> flag and disable anonymous access.
 This will not only disable anonymous access but also send the “401 – Unauthorized” responses to any unauthenticated requests to the kubelet.
 For more information, check the Kubernetes official recommendations on Kubelet authentication.

-- Enabling Kubelet authorization.
-Any successful request that is authenticated by the kubelet API is automatically authorized.
-This is because the default authorization mode is set to “AlwaysAllow,” which allows all requests to the API.
-By enabling authorization properly, users can specify which HTTP methods and endpoints are allowed access by different users or service accounts.
-If the user is not authorized to access that specific resource, they will receive a “403 – Forbidden” response.
-For more information, check the Kubernetes official recommendations on Kubelet authorization.
+- Enabling Kubelet authorisation.
+Any successful request that is authenticated by the kubelet API is automatically authorised.
+This is because the default authorisation mode is set to “AlwaysAllow,” which allows all requests to the API.
+By enabling authorisation properly, users can specify which HTTP methods and endpoints are allowed access by different users or service accounts.
+If the user is not authorised to access that specific resource, they will receive a “403 – Forbidden” response.
+For more information, check the Kubernetes official recommendations on Kubelet authorisation.